agusuy/adversarial_search/docs/tutorial.md

 ### **Game**

 The class **Game** is the superclass for all games.
-To implement our game "Toads and Frogs" we have to implement a subclass of **Game**.
+To create our "Toads and Frogs" game we have to implement a subclass of **Game**.
 Here we will define the game players and its constructor in the following way:

 ```python
 from adversarial_search.core import Game